biocatiit/website/content/pages/users_esaf.rst

 *   The three user categories that you have to choose from are:

     #.  *Mail-in* - A user who will be shipping their samples and buffers to
         BioCAT.
-The experiment will be conducted by one of our Scientific Staff.
-        No one from your group will be attending the beamtime experiment in-person.

     #.  *Off-site/Co-proposer* - A user who is a collaborator, but this person
         has not been directly involved in the sample preparation or other aspects of the experiment.

-    #.  *Onsite* ->  A user who plans on being at BioCAT for the duration of
+    #.  *Onsite* - A user who plans on being at BioCAT for the duration of
         their experiment to actively participate in the preparation and data-collection process.